Deepsojitra-91/Library_Management_System/README.md

 ## Features

 ### User Management
-- **Signup/Login**        : Users can register using their email, phone number, and password, or log in with credentials.
+- **Signup/Login**        : Admin can register using their email, phone number, and password, or log in with credentials.
 - **Custom User Model**   : Extended the default Django `AbstractUser` model to include phone numbers and email validation.

 ### Book Management
-- **Add Books**           : Admins can add books with attributes such as title, author, category, and cover image.
+- **Add Books**           : Admin can add books with attributes such as title, author, category, and cover image.
 - **Edit/Delete Books**   : Modify or remove book details.
 - **Filter Books**        : Filter books by availability or category.

 ### Issue and Return Management
-- **Issue Books**         : Users can issue available books.
+- **Issue Books**         : Admin can issue available books.
 - **Return Books**        : Mark issued books as returned and update their availability.
 - **Revert Returns**      : Undo a return operation if needed.